As Christian parents, we want to guide our children towards a strong relationship with God and to learn to pray without ceasing.

 Once finished, children can either leave the war room open to pray over the requests throughout the day or fold the board for easy storage.

 Don’t you love this idea?!
-I love this practical strategy and hope you’re able to watch your children grow in faith as they learn to bring their praises and prayers before the Lord.
+I love this practical strategy for how to make a prayer closet and hope you’re able to watch your children grow in faith as they learn to bring their praises and prayers before the Lord.

 Finally, if you’d like your own set of War Room Scripture Cards to pray for your kids, be sure to grab our FREE set of 10 Powerful Verses for your own War Room below.
 Enjoy!